 Our LLB Law with Business course is designed for students who want to study law but are keen to keep their future options open and maintain an interest in the world of business.
 But how does the merging of these two subjects work in practice?
 To find out, we caught up with Gayle Heppell, Programme and Student Lead for the LLB at our Leeds Campus.

-I think that the variety of options available on the Law with Business course really sets it apart.
+I think the variety of options available on the Law with Business course really sets it apart.
 It enables you to choose the subjects that will make you attractive to future employers.
 Some of the most popular optional modules include Leading Change, Personal Finance and Customer Behaviour.

 Leading Change provides awareness of the key factors which require change to be made in organisations and how these changes can be led and managed.
-In an ever-changing commercial world such insights are vital.
+In an ever-changing commercial world, such insights are vital.

-Personal Finance develops a knowledge of inflation, analysis of taxes and debt, and the management of investor portfolios and risk management.
+Personal Finance develops knowledge of inflation, analysis of taxes and debt, and the management of investor portfolios and risk management.
 If you’re interested in a career in finance you’ll find this module both interesting and invaluable.

 Studying Law with Business will not only give you an understanding of the legal aspects of how businesses operate, but you’ll also gain practical insight into the commercial world.
 The motivation behind this course is to give you the knowledge, understanding and skills to be able to hit the ground running when you begin work in your chosen field.
-Our teaching methods are interactive and practical, often taking place in workshop groups where key transferrable skills such as team working and presentation skills are developed.
-The tutors who teach on the Law with Business course are dedicated teachers who offer personal experience and guidance along the way.
-Combined with access to our fantastic Employability and pro bono services, you’re sure to gain practical experience, confidence and employability skills in addition to your qualifications.
+Our teaching methods are interactive and practical, often taking place in workshop groups where key transferrable skills such as teamwork and presentation skills are developed.
+The tutors who teach the Law with Business course are dedicated teachers who offer personal experience and guidance along the way.
+Combined with access to our fantastic Employability and pro bono services, you’re sure to gain practical experience, confidence and real world skills in addition to your qualifications.

-The main perks of studying Law with Business is the amount of exciting opportunities the course opens up for you.
+The main perk of studying Law with Business is the number of exciting opportunities the course opens up for you.
 Successfully completing the course will not only mean you have a Qualifying Law Degree, but you’ll also have gained a deeper knowledge and understanding of the world of business.
 You’ll be able to move into a variety of sectors with so many career paths to choose from; being able to tailor your degree to your interests offers great advantages.